datacenter/NCAplus/README.md

 This is a flask parameter, just choose a random string of no less than 40 characters.
 E.g:
 'A0Zr4FhJASD1LFmw0918jHH!jm84$#ssaWQsif!1'

-2) Install the requirements listed in requirements.txt Remember to install ACI cobra egg files.
-Those must be the same version that the APIC software

 To run the the application just execute the run.py file.
 E.g. for a linux machine will be sudo python run.py